 Our Science Is Broken!

 Which makes the response to it all the more remarkable.
-The author had hoped his findings would help establishing the research on psi abilities as a legitimate area of psychological inquiry.
+The author had hoped his findings would help establish research on psi abilities as a legitimate area of psychological inquiry.
 What happened instead was that for many mainstream researchers, since all the standard methods had been correctly deployed in this research, and had produced results pointing to the reality of precognition—and of psi more generally— only one reasonable conclusion could be drawn: that psychological science was broken!5

 ESP is impossible, the reasoning went.
 Therefore, if the standard methods of research in psychology and allied disciplines can generate impossible results the fault must reside within the methods and data analyses themselves.
 Thus, ESP issues aside, the validity of most empirical findings in psychology became questionable.
 This alarming conclusion generated a flurry of studies, and attempts to replicate several major general findings in psychology led to decidedly mixed results.
-Ironically, including Dem’s own study, within 3 years of its publication a total of 90 experiments using thousand of participants from 33 different laboratories located in 14 different countries collectively provided a statistically decisive confirmation of the reality of these effects.
+Ironically, including Dem’s own study, within 3 years of its publication, a total of 90 experiments using thousand of participants from 33 different laboratories located in 14 different countries collectively provided statistically decisive confirmation of the reality of these effects.

 This story exemplarily displays the unwillingness of many influential representatives of the academic establishment—psychologists far more so than all other researchers, as shown by various surveys—to accept the legitimacy of scientific research in the paranormal.